aidan-gibson/slackStats/README.md

-Limitation: only 1000 messages at a time can be read
+Limitation: only 1000 messages at a time can be read conversations.history has a hidden max of 1000 for the limit parameter; if it's set to anything above that it resets to default, which is 100.

+ie if there are 107 messages and i set limit to >1000, it'll tell me there are 100 messages.
+If I set limit to 1000 it'll tell me there are 107.

 This script counts messages in a specified Slack channel given a date range.
 Tested with Python 3.9.